Cyeom97/Christopher_Yeom_ConnectFour_Game/README.md

 - As I mentioned previously that CSS is needed to show people how the game looks like, JavaScript or JS shows how the game operates.
 - I created a js file called script.js and this is where I will make the game come alive by calling variables, functions, and event listeners.

   - **Variables:**

-  1. I created a score variable and a token variable that is linked to the message h2 tag and every div tag with the class of "spot"
+  1. I created a score variable and a token variable that is linked to a display message h2 tag and every div tag inside the parent div with the class of "board" respectively.
+  2. Then, I created a "restartBtn" variable to link the button tag in the html to js.
-  2. I created a gameRun variable and set it to true so whenever I use functions, I would set the gameRun to false to end the game.
+  3. I created a gameRun variable and set it to true so whenever I use functions, I would set the gameRun to false to end the game.
-  3. I created a player variable so I could change players in a function.
+  4. I then made a player variable set to "red" so I could change players in a function.
-  4. I then created a winningProb variable in an array.
-In this array, I listed every winning combination in the game.
+  5. Finally, I created a winningProb variable in an array.
+In this array, I listed every winning combination of the game.

   - **For Loop:**

   1. I needed to make sure that when I click a specific spot, it not only shows a color, but it changes color after each click.
-  2. To do this, I used a for loop.
-Inside the for loop, I created an event listener function.
+  2. To do this, I used a "for loop".
+Inside the "for loop", I created an event listener function called "changeTurns".
-  3. Then inside the event listener, I wrote an if statement.
-The if statment concludes that when a spot is clicked, the color would change to either red or yellow, depending on the player.
-Then the next click would be the opposite as it is determined that the turn has changed.
+  3. Then inside the event listener, I wrote 3 if statements.

+  - The first if statement concludes that when a circle is clicked, if the circle directly below it contains the class "filled", and the current circle does **not** contain the class "filled", continue to the 2nd if statement.
+If the conditions do not comply, display a message asking the user to click the right circle.
+  - The second if statement describes that if the variable "player" is equal to "red", change it to "yellow", display a message saying it's yellow's turn, add classes "filled" and "red" to the div, and finally style the background color to red.
+If player does not equal red, do the exact opposite.
+  - I nested the final if statement inside another "for loop" which is still nested inside the parent function of "changeTurns".
+This "for loop", loops through the "winningProb" variable that contains every single winning combination.

+  - Inside the "for loop", I created four variables.
+The first variable would represent the first value in one winning array, then the second variable would represent the second value, etc. Since it is in a "for loop", it would go through every winning logic in the parent "winningProb" array.
+    - The final if statement concludes that if the four variables have a background color of "red", display "Red wins!" message.
+If the four variables have yellow backgrounds, it would display "Yellow wins!".

+  4. The last step would be to create a function that triggers the restart button.

+  - Inside that function, I created an event listener that when the button is clicked, the page would refresh.
+This would then clear the board.

 ---